 Dear Fellow Chicken Lover,

-If you’re looking for information on how to care for chickens, this step-by-step guide is for you!
+If you’re looking for information on how to start a flock, this step-by-step guide is for you!

 And to get the most useful facts about chickens, you’ve definitely come to the right place.
-We are the folks from Backyard Poultry, the original chicken magazine, and we’ve partnered with Purina to help guide you through your first year with chickens with this free guide.
+We are the folks from Backyard Poultry, the original chicken magazine, and we’ve partnered with Healthy Harvest Non-GMO Feed to help guide you through your first year with chickens with this free guide.

-Use this free guide to get quick tips on what is happening each week as your chicks grow!
+Use this free guide to get quick tips on what’s best to help your chicks grow!
 Best of all, you can download it right now for free and get started immediately on your journey to chicken delights.